-For professional events and republication, please use the following bio: Rand Fishkin is cofounder and CEO of audience research software startup, SparkToro.
+For professional events and republication, please use the following bio: Rand Fishkin is the cofounder and CEO of SparkToro, makers of fine audience research software.
 He’s dedicated his professional life to helping people do better marketing through his writing, videos, speaking, and his book, Lost and Founder.
 When Rand’s not working, he’s usually cooking a fancy meal for the love of his life, author Geraldine DeRuiter.
-If you bribe him with great pasta or fancy cocktails, he’ll happily pull back the curtain on big tech’s dark secrets.
+If you bribe him with great pasta or fancy cocktails, he’ll pull back the curtain on big tech’s dark secrets.

 Feel free to republish the photos below with credit back to this page.

 Professional Backstory: Rand dropped out of the University of Washington in 2000 to work full-time at his mother’s small business marketing firm as a web designer.
 In 2004, he created the SEOmoz blog, which, over the next decade, became the world’s most popular community and content resource for search marketers.
 In 2007, the company (Moz) transitioned from consulting to software and Rand took the role of CEO.
 That same year, he proposed to his longtime girlfriend, Geraldine DeRuiter, with a TV commercial that received widespread publicity (and, later, an awkward appearance on the Oprah Winfrey show).
-The two married in 2008 in a move Rand consistently refers to as the best, luckiest one of his life.
+The two married in 2008 in a move Rand considers the best of his life.

 Over 7 years as CEO, Rand grew Moz to 130+ employees, $30M+ in revenue, and traffic to 30M+ visitors/year.
 He raised two rounds of funding, led three acquisitions, and a rebrand.
 Rand stepped down as CEO in 2014 during a rough bout with depression and left the company 4 years later.
-Rand was also the co-founder of Inbound.org alongside Dharmesh Shah.
+Rand also co-founded Inbound.org alongside Dharmesh Shah.
 The site was sold to Hubspot in 2014.

 - Get in touch: email rand at sparktoro dot com (please don’t use Facebook, LinkedIn, Instagram, etc. I’m not great about checking them)

-- Social Networks (from most to least used): Twitter, LinkedIn, Instagram, Facebook, Pocket, Slideshare, Quora, Pinterest.
+- Social Networks (from most to least used): Mastodon, LinkedIn, Instagram, Twitter, Facebook, Pocket, Slideshare, Quora, Pinterest.

 Booking Rand to Speak: